deephealthproject/pyeddl/docs/source/index.rst

 .. figure:: ./_static/logo-pyeddl.png

-PyEddl is a Python library that wraps the C++ European Distributed Deep Learning Library (EDDLL).
+PyEddl is a Python library that wraps the C++ European Distributed Deep Learning library (EDDL).
 The code is open source, and `available on github`_.

 .. toctree::